vasymus/agileengine/README.md

 Download <a href="https://drive.google.com/file/d/1vmootC8Qn0v4lC0anzrYIthry-ZH4UWZ/view?usp=sharing">html file</a> and see phpinfo

-<h3>There is also an alternate approach.
-In order to view it run `git fetch && git checkout threading-variation` and review README.md about specifics of deploying of that branch.</h3>

 For deploying you could use <a href="https://laradock.io">laradock configuration</a>.
 Namely, `mysql`, `nginx`, `workspace`, `php-fpm`

 ```